-For information about installing Java Agent, refer to the Installation.
-This section summarizes considerations for using the agent with PingOne Advanced Identity Cloud:
+Learn more about installing Java Agent in Installation.
+Consider the following points for using the agent with PingOne Advanced Identity Cloud:

 - Configure PingOne Advanced Identity Cloud and set up a policy before you install the agent.
 When you configure the agent in the Advanced Identity Cloud admin UI, you can select the policy. - For environments with load balancers or reverse proxies, consider the communication between the agent and the PingOne Advanced Identity Cloud servers, and between the agent and the client.
 Configure the environment before you install the agent.